Prototype materials

 • technical review and code inspection

-• local execution of the public prototype pipeline
+• local execution of the cloud identity incident demo

 Still ahead